pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) must hire technical staff to accomplish the goals.

-Item.
 27. According to the text, SMBs

-Item.
 27. De acordo com o texto, as PMEs

 (A) lack knowledge of their web-based systems. = (A) não têm conhecimento dos seus sistemas